mlgid-project/mlgidGUI/README.md

 Readily compiled packages for the x64 architecture with Windows and Unix are available at the releases page:
 [https://github.com/mlgid-project/mlgidGUI/releases](https://github.com/mlgid-project/mlgidGUI/releases)

-To run the program on windows simply double click on the file and ignore the security warnings.
+To run the program on Windows simply double click on the file and ignore the security warnings.

 Follow these instructions to run the AppImage: [https://docs.appimage.org/introduction/quickstart.html](https://docs.appimage.org/introduction/quickstart.html)